Australian Public Sector Integrity Frameworks: Rebuilding Trust Amid Ongoing Scrutiny

 In the wake of high-profile failures — ranging from unlawful debt recovery programs to politicised grant schemes and procurement missteps —the Australian government has rolled out a series of reforms, including the Australian Public Service (APS) reform agenda, the establishment of the National Anti-Corruption Commission (NACC) and the ongoing focus of the Auditor-General on public sector integrity and probity.

-In some parting advice, former Prime Minister & Cabinet Secretary Glyn Davis recently reminded APS leaders of the unwavering importance of integrity in our system of public administration, warning "integrity lost can be hard to win back,"[1]
+In some parting advice, former Prime Minister & Cabinet Secretary Glyn Davis recently reminded APS leaders of the unwavering importance of integrity in Australia's system of public administration, warning "integrity lost can be hard to win back,"[1]

 In this climate, one-size-fits-all policies or occasional training sessions are not enough.
 Agencies require a systematic, fit for purpose integrity framework — one that’s embedded and tailored to detect, prevent, and respond to integrity risks before the next crisis emerges.